Calendar of Irish Saints

 Saint Brigid (known as Mary of the Gael) (1st February)

 Brigid was reputedly born in Faughart outside Dundalk.
 She became a nun and set up a monastery in Kildare.
 A fire was kept burning day and night at Kildare by Saint Brigid for the use and comfort of travellers until the suppression of the religious houses at the time of the reformation.
 The symbol most associated with Brigid is a cross of rushes which she made to explain Christianity to a dying man.
-The Saint Brigid’s cross are still made for Saint Brigid’s feast day on 1st February and hung in houses to protect the household from evil and bad luck.
+The Saint Brigid’s cross is still made for Saint Brigid’s feast day on 1st February and hung in houses to protect the household from evil and bad luck.

 Saint Brigid is believed to be buried in Downpatrick along with Saint Patrick and Saint Colmcille.